 - natural food coloring

-In a stand mixer combine butter, Swerve and vanilla extract until combined.
+Place the butter, Swerve and vanilla extract in a stand mixer until combined.

-Add dry ingredients to wet in mixer and blend until well combined.
+Add half the dry ingredients to wet in mixer and blend until well combined.
 Repeat with the remaining dry ingredients.

 Spread half the dough out between two pieces of parchment and roll out to 1/4 inch thickness.
 Cover the bowl with the rest of the dough and place in the fridge.
 Use cookie cutters to shape and place on two lined cookie sheets.
 Gather up the scraps, reroll the dough, and cut out more shapes.
 You should have 24 cookies on two pans.

 Place the two pans and bake cookies for 10 minutes or until slightly browned around the edges.
 Allow to cool completely before moving to a wire rack.

 Store in an airtight container.
 You can also store and freeze these.

 - The brands I like for sesame flour are Kevala and Sukrin which both show fiber.
 You can also just use hulled sesame seeds and grind them in a blender to be finer for this recipe.

 - I do mention above you can swap out the sesame flour for almond though I have not tested it in this recipe.
 I have tested swapping sesame for almond in other recipes without issue.
 If the dough looks a little too wet using almond flour you may need to increase by adding 1/4 cup at a time.